painkillergodsewostyanow/python-sphere_engine-code_executor/README.md

-# Python Wrapper for Sphere Engine API
+# Python Wrapper for Sphere Engine Compiler API

 _This Python package provides a convenient wrapper for accessing the Sphere Engine API.
 [Sphere Engine](https://sphere-engine.com/) is a powerful cloud-based platform that offers a variety of programming assessment and execution tools.
 This wrapper simplifies the process of integrating Sphere Engine's functionality into your Python projects._